MyCaffe/MyCaffe-Samples/Loss/BinaryClassificationLoss/BinaryClassificationLoss/README.md

 # MyCaffe Binary Classification Loss Sample
-MyCaffe Binary Classification sample solves a simple 2-class classification problem where the model learns whether a given point falls within one of two circles of dots (created with Python SciKit-Learn make_circles()) shown below.
+MyCaffe Binary Classification sample solves a simple 2-class classification problem where the model learns to determinen whether a given point falls within one of two circles of dots (created with Python SciKit-Learn make_circles()) shown below.
 NOTE: This sample requires MyCaffe version 1.11.6.46 or later.

 ![Dataset](https://github.com/MyCaffe/MyCaffe-Samples/blob/master/Loss/BinaryClassificationLoss/BinaryClassificationLoss/Documents/circles_dataset.png)

 Note the labels for this dataset are set to 0 and 1.

+The input shape to each of the models discussed below is:

+'''
+ Data shape  (batch, 1, 1, 2),
+ Label shape (batch, 1, 1, 1)
+'''

-The input shape to each of the models discussed below is: Data shape (batch, 1, 1, 2), Label(batch, 1, 1, 1) where the label contains each actual label value of 0 or 1.
+where the label contains each actual label value of 0 or 1.

 All models were trained for 300 epochs and as shown below, even though all models eventually get to a similar accuracy, at the given training epoch level the models had the following performance.